keyboard_arrow_up

 Products Produced Through Metal Spinning

-Examples of precision metal products that metalworkers can produce using metal spinning include: engine parts, gas cylinders, nozzles, tank heads, rocket nose cones, brass instrument bells, decorative household goods, specialty lighting, public waste receptacles, funnels, freezers, mixing bowls, cookware, filter housings, pressure vessels and cartridges.
+Precision metal spinning enables the creation of products such as engine components, gas cylinders, nozzles, tank heads, rocket nose cones, brass instrument bells, decorative items, specialty lighting, public waste bins, funnels, freezer parts, mixing bowls, cookware, filter housings, pressure vessels, and cartridges.

 Variations and Similar Processes of Metal Spinning

-Variations on metal spinning and processes similar to it include: hot spinning, reducing, flow forming (including tube forming, forward flow forming, reverse flow forming and shear spinning) and hydroforming (including tube hydroforming, panel hydroforming, low pressure hydroforming and high pressure hydroforming).
+Metal spinning has various adaptations and related processes, including hot spinning, reducing, flow forming (with tube forming, forward flow forming, reverse flow forming, and shear spinning), and hydroforming (with tube hydroforming, panel hydroforming, low pressure hydroforming, and high pressure hydroforming).

 Hot Spinning